 Blue Iris supports motion and audio triggering and can be used to extend easily with add-ons like license plate recognizing for example.

-It’s important to use unique and strong password for every account that you have, to secure your online identity.
+It’s important to use a unique and strong password for every account that you have, to secure your online identity.
 The only way to do this is by using a password manager.

-When you have home server then it’s really easy to run your own password manager and make it available to every member of your household.
+When you have a home server then it’s really easy to run your own password manager and make it available to every member of your household.

 Hosting your own website